Azure-Samples/AIP-Custom-Tracking-Portal-Samples/README.md

 ## Setup/Configure Azure Key Vault
 Although Azure Key Vault is an optional component, we highly recommend it.
 As a bonus, it’s already wired up on both Azure Functions.
 **TODO:** Wire up Azure Key Vault on the ASP.NET Web app in this solution.
-**NOTE** - Make sure you follow the [managed identities]( https://docs.microsoft.com/en-us/azure/app-service/overview-managed-identity#creating-an-app-with-an-identity "Tenant ID") instructions as well if you decide to use Key Vault
+**NOTE** - Make sure you follow the [managed identities]( https://docs.microsoft.com/en-us/azure/app-service/overview-managed-identity#creating-an-app-with-an-identity "Tenant ID") instructions as well if you decide to use Key Vault.

-Please follow Jeff’s excellent walkthrough to setup Key Vault: [Configure Azure Key Vault]( https://medium.com/statuscode/getting-key-vault-secrets-in-azure-functions-37620fd20a0b "Tenant ID")
+Please follow Jeff’s excellent walkthrough on how to setup Key Vault: [Configure Azure Key Vault]( https://medium.com/statuscode/getting-key-vault-secrets-in-azure-functions-37620fd20a0b "Tenant ID")

 ## Update Web.Config
 The web.config file must be updated to store several identity and application-specific settings.
 Several of these settings should already be populated if you created the project from scratch and configured authentication in the wizard.

-## Update/Add appSettings
+## Update appSettings
-In the AIP-Custom-Tracking-Portal-Samples project, open the Web.config file and find the appSettings section.
+In the AIP-Custom-Tracking-Portal-Samples project, open the **Web.config** file and find the appSettings section.
-Find <!-- TODO: Update ida: settings below for your tenant and service principal -->
-Update the values in bold below with settings from the Azure AD tenant.
+Update the values in bold below with the values from previous steps.
 Use the table below to find the value for each setting and update the Web.config.

 | Key       | Value or Location                                |